Should the Proposal be a Surprise? May 3, 2021 – Posted in: Jewelry Blog

 Pros and Cons of a Surprise Proposal

-The best way to determine if the surprise wedding proposal will work for you will be to analyze the pros and cons and see which side is stronger.
+The best way to determine if the surprise marriage proposal will work for you will be to analyze the pros and cons and see which side is stronger.
 It will vary greatly from couple to couple.

 Pros of Surprise Proposal